 And the Red Cross can offer short-term loans of some kinds of equipment.

-There are many websites which sell equipment online.
+From there you can also look at the products recommended and these websites which also sell equipment online.
 People First cannot recommend individual websites but has provided links below to some of the websites out there.
 We try to check all these sites for content, but cannot guarantee the content or links in any way.
 No items have been tested by People First and all information is provided without legal responsibility.

-Before you buy any equipment you may find it useful to visit the Disability Living Foundation's (DLF) Equipment Demonstration Centre to see what is available and what works best for you.
+Before you buy any equipment you may find it useful to visit one of the centres listed on Disability Living Foundation's (DLF) Equipment Demonstration Centre page to see what is available and what works best for you.

-Please be aware that you will need to make an appointment before you visit them.
+Please be aware that you may need to make an appointment before you visit.